Jo Rae Perkins: 2022

 Perkins again ran for U.S. Senate in 2022, vying to unseat longtime Democratic incumbent Ron Wyden.
 She announced her campaign at a November 8, 2020 Stop the Steal rally in Salem, Oregon, five days after her loss to Merkley.
 She won the Republican primary, held on May 17 2022, with 33.3% of the vote.
-Perkin had raised $38,800 by June, and $92,000 by the conclusion of the campaign.
+Perkins had raised $38,800 by June, and $92,000 by the conclusion of the campaign.
 She lost the general election to Wyden, garnering 41% of the vote.

 Political positions

 Perkins identifies as pro-life.
 She supports accepting permanent residency for undocumented immigrants as long as further measures are taken to secure the Mexico–United States border.
 Perkins advocates for the DREAM Act.
 Perkins supports repealing the Affordable Care Act and abolishing the Federal Reserve.
 She supports replacing federal income taxes with federal consumption taxes.
 She supports privatizing Medicare and Social Security.
 Perkins advocates for zero-based budgeting in federal executive departments.
 She supports federal term limits at 12 years each in the House and Senate.

 In August 2020, Perkins declared her opposition to the use of masks against COVID-19, saying she had done much research on the issue and distrusted experts and official death statistics.
 She also opposed the George Floyd protests in Portland, Oregon.

 In 2014, Perkins signed the Tea Party movement-affiliated Contract from America.